-- Visa D: this allows you to reside and work in Belgium for a period exceeding 90 days.
-On arrival in Belgium, you need to go to the foreigners' desk at the town hall of your municipality of residence in order to apply for a residence permit.
+- Visa D: This allows you to reside and work in Belgium for a period exceeding 90 days.
+On arrival in Belgium, you need to go to the foreigners’ desk at the town hall of your municipality of residence and apply for a residence permit.

 For further information, please do not hesitate to contact the nearest EURAXESS Service Centre.